 Randall Bradley serves as the president and a member of the board of directors for Komolion Human Development Fund.
 Randall has a passion for helping underserved people.
-He has organized six trips to Kenya and taken student and volunteer groups to Asia, Europe, and North and South America.
+He has organized numerous trips to Kenya and taken student and volunteer groups to Asia, Europe, and North and South America.
 As a teacher, he has helped musicians use music as a catalyst for breaking barriers, sharing joy, and building cross-cultural bridges.
 His teams have offered humanitarian assistance wherever they go - teaching, painting, building, gardening, and assisting with necessities like food and clothing.
 He is the Ben H. Williams Professor of Music and the Director of the Center for Christian Music Studies and the Church Music Program at Baylor University where he has served on the faculty since 2000.
 As a church musician since 1978, he has served churches in Alabama, Texas, Missouri, and Oklahoma.
-Randall is married to Brenda, and they are parents to young adult children, Hannah and Isaac.
+Randall was married to Brenda (deceased) for 36 years.
+Their young adult children are Hannah and Isaac.

 Daniel Huizinga serves as the chief financial officer and a member of the board of directors for Komolion Human Development Fund.
 Daniel has been involved in missions and charitable work since high school, throughout the United States as well as Honduras and Belize.
-He first visited Kenya with the Baylor University Men’s Choir in 2013.
-After a two-week trip, he decided that he wanted to continue supporting the Kenyan entrepreneurs, missionaries, and organizations he met that were working together to make a difference.
-Since that trip in 2013, Daniel served as the president of the Baylor Men’s Choir and after graduating, continued to support the Komolion project as well as the Africa Health & Community Program in Kibera, the largest urban slum in Africa.
-Outside of Komolion, Daniel is a consulting manager and lives with his wife Madeleine and son Peter in the Washington, DC area.
+He first visited Kenya with the Baylor University Men’s Choir in 2013 and decided that he wanted to continue supporting the Kenyan entrepreneurs, missionaries, and organizations he met that were working together to make a difference.
+Since then, Daniel served as the president of the Baylor Men’s Choir and after graduating, continued to support the Komolion project as well as the Hope Education Hub School in Kibera, the largest urban slum in Africa.
+Outside of Komolion, Daniel works in management consulting and has his MBA from the University of Chicago Booth School of Business.
+He lives in the Chicago area with his wife Madeleine and two children Peter and Julia.